rodalton/watson-functions/README.md

 2. Create a new Parameter for each of the parameters outlined in the Action's source code

 ## Create Watson AI services and update Parameter values
+For any of the Watson AI services you plan to call from a Cloud Function, you'll first need to create an instance of the service on IBM Cloud.
+You'll create a service instance as usual from the IBM Cloud Catalog or via the IBM Cloud CLI.
+After creating an instance of the service, you'll need to capture relevant details about the service instance that'll allow you make a call to the service via API.
+For example, if you plan to use the Tone Analyzer service, after you create a service instance, you'll need to gather relenvant details from the Service Credentials page for the service on IBM Cloud.
+Once you've captured these details, you can provide as values to the Cloud Functions parameters created above.

+With Watson Discovery, if you plan to work with a private Collection, you'll first need to create the Collection then ingest and enrich your documents.
+You'll also need to provide details about the Collection as well as the Serice Credentials in order to invoke the `discovery` function made available in this repository.

 ## Watson Assistant